viperproject/boogie-proofgen/README.md

 In the proof generation output folder, a separate folder is created for each procedure.
 There are multiple Isabelle theory files in each folder.
-The main theorem for the procedure is the last Isabelle lemma in the file with the suffix `asttocfg_proof.thy` (if the AST-to-CFG or dead variable elimination is not supported, then the relevant file ends with `cfgoptimizations_proof.thy` in general, but if we detect that the initial CFG optimizations ("basic transformations 1" above) had no effect, then the relevant file ends with `cfgtodag_proof.thy`).
+The main theorem for the procedure is the last Isabelle lemma in the file with the suffix `asttocfg_proof.thy` in general.
+If the AST-to-CFG or dead variable elimination is not supported, then the relevant file ends with `cfgoptimizations_proof.thy` in general, but if we detect that the initial CFG optimizations ("basic transformations 1" above) had no effect, then the relevant file ends with `cfgtodag_proof.thy`.

 When using the tool, one currently needs to make sure that no special characters are used that are reserved in Isabelle (such as `#` or `'`).
 Moreover, for